kryton-me/kryton-me.github.io/2026-03-KiCAD-JobSet.md

 #### PCB Pick and Place file
-WARNING: Make sure all copper compnents & PCB shapes / specs are marked "Do Not Populate"
+WARNING: Make sure all copper compnents & PCB shapes / specs are marked "Do Not Populate" Components with "180.000000" appear to have the wrong polarity. to many digits?
 ```+``` --> "PCB: Export Position Data" --> "OK"

 | Name | Value |